The R³ Framework™

 Why All Three Matter

-You can't just pick one.
-Each pillar supports the others:
+You can't pick one.
+Each pillar holds the others up.

 REGULATED without RESPECTFUL becomes cold detachment.